Saweetie Flaunts Hourglass Figure In Harley Quinn Costume While Doing A Handstand

 “Best Harley Quinn I’ve ever seen!” raved an admirer.

-“Ladies and gentlemen….the real Harley Quinn,” noted a fan.
+“Ladies and gentlemen….the real Harley Quinn,” noted another Instagram user.

 In addition, Saweetie shared another costume a couple of days ago.
-She was spotted in a bright orange bunny costume, complete with ears and a puffy tail.
-The first post that revealed her look showed her posing in front of a white wall, as she sat down while arching her back.
-The rapper glanced over her right shoulder while giving a smoldering look with her lips slightly parted.
+She was photographed in a bright orange bunny costume, complete with ears and a puffy tail.
+The first post showed her posing in front of a white wall as she sat down while arching her back.
+The rapper glanced over her right shoulder, giving a smoldering look with her lips slightly parted.